Broderick-Westrope/goenums/README.md

     - Running
 ```

+#### Naming

+All configuration items (excluding the `output_path`) are parsed through the [iancoleman/strcase](https://github.com/iancoleman/strcase) Go package.
+This means that, at the time of writing this, you can indicate new words using capitalisation (eg. camelCase), or by separating words with underscores (_), hyphens (-), dots (.) or spaces.
+The package will automatically convert these to the appropriate Go naming convention.
+Please check the package documentation for the most up-to-date information.

 ### Generating Enums

 Run goenums with the path to your configuration file and the desired output directory: